swcarpentry/shell-novice/DESIGN.md

     order for the lesson to be displayed properly on GitHub.

     It's also considered bad practice to put generated files in the same directory as source files.
-We do it because some source files, such as R Markdown and IPython Notebook files, are executable, and contain paths to things like images and data files.
+We do it because some authors may use auxiliary source files such as R Markdown and IPython Notebook files which are executable, and contain paths to things like images and data files.
 If we put our source files in a sub-directory, those paths won't work (or conversely, if we put our generated files in a different directory, the paths won't work there).

 7. In order to display properly, our generated HTML pages need artwork, CSS style files, and a few bits of Javascript.
 We could